-5 Types of Technology That Will Update Your Business
+5 Types of Technology That Your Business Should Be Using

 Taking over the family business can be an exciting endeavor and a great opportunity to add to an existing legacy.
 The only issue is that some aspects of operations may be outdated and less than efficient.
 To remain competitive and transition into the 21st century, it's helpful to make some upgrades and integrate the latest tools.
 Here are five types of technology that can help get your family business up to date.